 - What kind of financial aid is there?

 - Do I need to be fluent in a foreign language in order to study abroad?

 - Will I be able to earn CSU credit while studying abroad?

-- What's the process for applying to Education Abroad?
+- What's the application process ?

-- Are there application deadlines?
+- Are is there an application deadline?

 - What are the CSU Education Abroad application requirements?